 Neural Pathway Strengthening: Regular writing practice strengthens neural pathways associated with self-regulation and executive function, creating lasting improvements in ADHD symptom management (Diamond, 2013).

 Emotional Regulation: ADHD often involves intense emotions and rejection sensitivity.
 Journaling helps process these feelings constructively, reducing emotional overwhelm and improving relationships (Dodson, 2005).
+For those dealing with depression alongside ADHD, our comprehensive guide to journaling for depression provides additional strategies for managing co-occurring mood challenges.

 Self-Advocacy Skills: Through journaling, individuals with ADHD develop better language for describing their experiences, leading to improved communication with healthcare providers, educators, and employers.